Will travel ever be the same?

 With no one travelling by air or by road, the world has seen how quickly the air quality and pollution can improve when there is less movement.
 Will you choose to travel with a renewed sense of mindfulness for the planet, and opt for more sustainable travel, domestic travel, or slow travel by trains?
 Our future choices could drive how the tourist industry will be shaped, and changing our behaviour for the better could hopefully change the industry and benefit the environment..

 One thing is certain, the immediate issue of over-tourism has been addressed, but for how long?
 Venice, Barcelona, Bali, Iceland, Macchu Picchu, Croatia – prior to Covid-19 they were over crowded, and mass tourism was a problem.
 Now there is a chance to negotiate how many tourists are allowed to enter.
-If you want to know which Countries are accepting international travellers, and which tourist landmarks/attractions are open, check out the Global Travel Reopening Tracker which provide live updates.
+If you want to know which Countries are accepting international travellers, and which tourist landmarks/attractions are open, check out the Global Travel Reopening Tracker which provides live updates.

 Domestic travel will be easier and safer, it’s also the best way of boosting your Country’s economy.
 The economy is the main reason many countries didn’t close their borders sooner.